PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 which the data is stored in three **data zones** including a **bronze zone**, a **silver zone** and a **gold zone**.

 > In a real-world scenario, you will typcially create a seperate lakehouse for each zone.
-This demo is using a single lakehouse for the data in all three zones just to simplify things as you begin to learn working with Python and Spark.
+This demo is using a single lakehouse for all three zones just to simplify things and reduce the complexity as you begin working with Python and Spark.

 ## Create lakehouse tables using a pre-provided Fabric notebook